-It is recommended that the breaker be put into servimmediately in its permanent location.
-If this is not possil the following precautions must be taken to assure the projectorage of the breaker.
+It is recommended that the breaker be put into service immediately in its permanent location.
+If this is not possible, the following precautions must be taken to assure the proper storage of the breaker:

-The breaker should be carefully protected against condensation, preferably by storing it in a warm, dry room moderate temperature such as 40° to 100° F. High humid may have an adverse effect on the insulating parts and should be avoided.
-Circuit breakers for outdoor metalelad switce gear should be stored in the equipment only when power available and the heaters are in operation to prevent condensation.

-The breaker should be stored in a clean location, free free corrosive gases or fumes.
-Particular care should be taken protect the equipment from moisture and cement dust, as the combination has a very corrosive effect on many parts.

-Rollers, latches, etc. of the operating mechanism should coated with 0282A2048P009 grease to prevent rusting.

-If the breaker is stored for any length of time, it should inspected periodically to see that rusting has not started at to insure good mechanical condition.
-Should the breaker I stored under unfavorable atmospheric conditions, it should be cleaned and dried before being placed in service.
+- •The breaker should be carefully protected against condensation, preferably by storing it in a warm, dry room of moderate temperature such as 40 to 100° F. High humidity may have an adverse effect on the insulating parts and should be avoided.
+Circuit breakers for outdoor metalclad switchgear should be stored in the equipment only when power is available and the heaters are in operation to prevent condensation. - •The breaker should be stored in a clean location, free from corrosive gases or fumes.
+Particular care should be taken to protect the equipment from moisture and cement dust, as this combination has a very corrosive effect on many parts. - •Rollers, latches, etc. of the operating mechanism should be coated with 0282A2048P009 grease to prevent rusting. - •If the breaker is stored for any length of time, it should be inspected periodically to see that rusting has not started and to insure good mechanical condition.
+Should the breaker be stored under unfavorable atmospheric conditions, it should be cleaned and dried before being placed in service.

-4. INSTALLATION
+4. FEATURES

 4.1.
-SAFETY PRECAUTIONS
+SAFETY PRECAUTIONS.

-This circuit breaker uses powerful springs for energ storage.
-DO NOT WORK ON THE INTERRUPTERS OF THE MECHANISM UNLESS THE CIRCUIT BREAKER IS IN THE "OPEN" POSITION AND BOTH THE CLOSING AND OPENING SPRINGS ARE EITHER DISCHARGED OR GAGGED AND ALL ELECTRICAL POWER IS REMOVED.
-These precautions ar required to prevent accidental operation.
-Anyone working of the circuit breaker should be familiar with the contents of this instruction book.
+This circuit breaker uses powerful springs for energy storage.
+DO NOT WORK ON THE INTERRUPTERS OR THE MECHANISM UNLESS THE CIRCUIT BREAKER IS IN THE "OPEN" POSITION AND BOTH THE CLOSING AND OPENING SPRINGS ARE EITHER DISCHARGED OR GAGGED AND ALL ELECTRICAL POWER IS REMOVED.
+These precautions are required to prevent accidental operation.
+Anyone working on the circuit breaker should be familiar with the contents of this instruction book.

-The circuit breaker has been shipped in the CLOSEI position.
-After removing packing material, open the breaker by pushing in on the manual trip button (3,Fig.2), while keeping hands away from moving parts, and verify that the operation counter advances one count.
+The circuit breaker has been shipped in the CLOSED position.
+After removing packing material, open the breaker by pushing in firmly on the manual trip button (3, Fig.2), while keeping hands away from moving parts, and verify that the operation counter advances one count.